roc-lang/roc/roc-for-elm-programmers.md

 ## Numbers

+Like Elm, Roc has two numeric types: `Int` and `Float`. `Float` is the same as it is in
+Elm: it's a 64-bit floating point number.
+In Roc, `Int` is a 64-bit integer.
+Also unlike Elm, if you encounter an overflow with either of them, you get a runtime exception rather than wrapping overflow behavior (or a float becoming `Infinity` or `-Infinity`).

 Roc does not let calculations result in `Infinity`, `-Infinity`, or `NaN`.
 Any operation which would result in one of these (such as `sqrt` or `/`) returns a `Result`.

-Like Elm, Roc has two numeric types: Int and Float.
-Float is the same as it is in
-Elm: it's a 64-bit floating point number.
-In Roc, Int is a 64-bit integer.
-Also unlike Elm, if you encounter an overflow with either of them, you get a runtime exception rather than wrapping overflow behavior.

 Also like Elm, number literals with decimal points are `Float`.
 However, number literals *without* a decimal point are always `Int`.
 So `x / 2` will never